home-assistant/home-assistant.io/source/_includes/installation/operating_system.md

    6. In the partitions overview, you should now see the **hassos-boot** partition.
       - The Home Assistant Operating System is now being installed on your system.
         ![Restore disk image: Restoring...](/images/installation/haos_restoring.png)
-8. Once the Home Assistant Operating System is installed, remove the external USB flash drive and shut down the system.
+8. Once the Home Assistant Operating System is installed, shut down the system.
+   - Once Ubuntu has been shut down, remove the USB flash drive (Ubuntu will inform you when this is the case).
    - Your Home Assistant server is now set up and you can start using it.
    - To use it, proceed as described under [start up your generic x86-64](/installation/generic-x86-64#start-up-your-generic-x86-64).